smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 In the absence of an end-to-end cloud-native data protection solution, system engineers and solution architects devised ad-hoc scripts and tooling in conjunction with legacy data protection solutions that would enable organizations to backup all the necessary components required for the applications in a cloud-native world.
 However, the scripts and tooling were fairly static and had to often be updated, adding more operational overhead, to conform to the dynamic nature of cloud-native applications -- components and metadata information is constantly changing based on the demand for the service.

-To take full advantage of cloud-native or Kubernetes applications, the data protection solution must be able to grow and scale with the needs of the applications across the enterprise, otherwise it is difficult to manually keep pace with these dynamic environments.
-Similarly, for an organization embarking on the Kubernetes journey, it is expensive to maintain a legacy technology (server virtualization) to manage a disruptive technology like containers.
+To take full advantage of cloud-native or Smarter applications, the data protection solution must be able to grow and scale with the needs of the applications across the enterprise, otherwise it is difficult to manually keep pace with these dynamic environments.
+Similarly, for an organization embarking on the Smarter journey, it is expensive to maintain a legacy technology (server virtualization) to manage a disruptive technology like containers.
 Also, such an architecture does not allow an organization to really take full advantage of a cloud-native ecosystem.

 As a result, a cloud-native solution that can manage cloud-native applications should be the objective of every organization that is looking to modernize their infrastructure and applications.